Feb 28, 2025

 Lifting up cupped hands toward the ceiling, then spreading out my fingers a little and feeling everything had slipped through them, I remember praying, "Oh God, I have little left to offer You.
 I've lost most of it.
 But if you'll have ME, you can have all of ME."

 Do you remember I once blogged about an MK, Kent Penner, who authored Finding Rest, a book about Japanese kanji?
 Sunday afternoon, the Lord drew my eyes to another book written by another MK, Erisa Funada.
-She had earned her masters, had raised two little boys, and translated Instruments in the Master's Hand, for Christian counselors in Japan, and I had spoken with her several weeks before she went to Glory.
+She had earned her masters, had raised two little boys, and translated Instruments in the Redeemer's Hand, for Christian counselors in Japan, and I had spoken with her several weeks before she went to Glory.

 Her book cover illustration seemed to emphasize the answer God gave me in that back room.
 "It wasn't the things in your hands but the hands themselves I wanted, June."
 I sensed Him say.